ansys/grantami-bomanalytics/README.rst

 Project Overview
 ----------------
-Granta MI BoM Analytics is part of the larger `PyAnsys <https://github.com/pyansys>`_ effort to facilitate the use of Ansys technologies directly from Python.
+PyGranta BoM Analytics is part of the larger `PyAnsys <https://github.com/pyansys>`_ effort to facilitate the use of Ansys technologies directly from Python.

 The Granta MI Restricted Substances solution includes a REST API for